davidcalikes/Marvelous-Matching/docs/README.md

 - __Typography__

-*  There are three fonts used throughout the site.
+*  There are two fonts used throughout the site.

-    * Quintessential: A cursive font to envoke the band's aesthetic is used for section headings.

-    * Raleway: A popular sans serif font often utilised in modern music websites is used for section sub-headings.
+    * Schoobell: A fun handwriting novelty font that suits the playful style of the application.

-    * Helvetica: A clear, complimentary font often partnered with Raleway is used for all other text.
+    * Helvetica: A clear, professional font is used in the footer developer information and copyright text.

     The fonts were imported to the stylesheet via Google fonts.